rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 Kubernetes is only possible with the support, commitment, and hard work of its community.
 Each release team is made up of dedicated community volunteers who work together to build the many pieces that make up the Kubernetes releases you rely on.
 This requires the specialized skills of people from all corners of our community, from the code itself to its documentation and project management.

 We would like to thank the entire [release team](https://github.com/kubernetes/sig-release/blob/master/releases/release-1.XX/release-team.md) for the hours spent hard at work to deliver the Kubernetes v1.33 release to our community.
 The Release Team's membership ranges from first-time shadows to returning team leads with experience forged over several release cycles.
 There was a new team structure adopted in this release cycle, which was to combine Release Notes and Docs subteams into a unified subteam of Docs.
 Thanks to the meticulous effort in organizing the relevant information and resources from the new Docs team, both Release Notes and Docs tracking have seen a smooth and successful transition.
-Finally, a very special thanks goes out to our release lead, Nina Polshakova, for supporting us through a successful release cycle, advocating for us, making sure that we could all contribute in the best way possible, and challenging us to improve the release process.
+Finally, a very special thanks goes out to our release lead, Nina Polshakova, for her support throughout a successful release cycle, her advocacy, her efforts to ensure that everyone could contribute effectively, and her challenges to improve the release process.

 ### Project Velocity

 The CNCF K8s [DevStats](https://k8s.devstats.cncf.io/d/11/companies-contributing-in-repository-groups?orgId=1&var-period=m&var-repogroup_name=All) project aggregates several interesting data points related to the velocity of Kubernetes and various sub-projects.
 This includes everything from individual contributions to the number of companies contributing and illustrates the depth and breadth of effort that goes into evolving this ecosystem.

-In the v1.33 release cycle, which spanned 15 weeks from January 13 to April 23, 2025, we can see contributions from as many as 121 different companies and 570 individuals to Kubernetes alone (as of writing, a few weeks before the release date).
+During the v1.33 release cycle, which spanned 15 weeks from January 13 to April 23, 2025, Kubernetes received contributions from as many as 121 different companies and 570 individuals (as of writing, a few weeks before the release date).
 In the wider cloud native ecosystem, the figure goes up to 435 companies counting 2400 total contributors.
 You can find the data source in [this dashboard](https://k8s.devstats.cncf.io/d/11/companies-contributing-in-repository-groups?orgId=1&var-period=d28&var-repogroup_name=All&var-repo_name=kubernetes%2Fkubernetes&from=1736755200000&to=1745477999000).
-Compared to the [velocity data from previous release v1.32](/blog/2024/12/11/kubernetes-v1-32-release/#project-velocity), we can see a similar number of contributions coming from companies and individuals, indicating strong interest and engagement seen in the community.
+Compared to the [velocity data from previous release, v1.32](/blog/2024/12/11/kubernetes-v1-32-release/#project-velocity), we see a similar level of contribution from companies and individuals, indicating strong community interest and engagement.

 Note that, “contribution” counts when someone makes a commit, code review, comment, creates an issue or PR, reviews a PR (including blogs and documentation) or comments on issues and PRs.
 If you are interested in contributing, visit [Getting Started](https://www.kubernetes.dev/docs/guide/#getting-started) on our contributor website.